tcbic/tcbic.github.io/index.md

 <br>
 <br>

-In addition, reading and writing are two meta-habits that drive most of my learning and thinking.
+In addition, reading and writing drive most of my learning and thinking.
 I recently started a project where I share some of my own writing along with blogs and books I find myself coming back to.
 You can find that <a href="https://taylorbickell.com/">here</a>.

 <br>
 <br>